rpchan44/learn-aws-eks/README.md

 # EKS / Kubernetes - 101 in AWS

-This is just for educational purposes, just barely scratch the surface
+This is just for educational purposes, just barely scratch the surface using eksctl will make your life easier specially setting up the EKS cluster otherwise you are going to have an excruciating pain on setting it up which is a good thing if you want to know EKS better, you had been warned!!

 ## Pre-requisite and assumption